 The set of photos posted by the 75th Ranger Regiment online through the U.S. military’s Defense Visual Information Distribution Service were taken nearly a year earlier at an undisclosed location in Afghanistan.
 A flag seen in the background of some of the pictures indicates that deployed elements of the Regiment’s 3rd Battalion were using the armory at the time.

 Each of the pictures has the same brief caption, which reads:

 “U.S. special operations service members conduct combat operations in support of Operation Resolute Support in Afghanistan, February 2019.
 RS is a NATO-led mission to train, advise, and assist the Afghan National Defense and Security Forces and institutions.”

-Though there is no detailed description for each picture, it is easy to recognize weapons and other gear that Army Rangers are using on operations in Afghanistan, including modified M4A1 carbines, Mk 48 light machine guns, and an 84mm Carl Gustaf M3 recoilless rifle.
+Though there is no detailed description for each image, it is easy to recognize weapons and other gear that Army Rangers are using on operations in Afghanistan, including modified M4A1 carbines, Mk 48 light machine guns, and 84mm Carl Gustaf M3 recoilless rifle.

-The last weapon is one that has been in use around the world for decades, but which only came to the U.S. military in the late 1980s when the Rangers adopted them.
-The use of the Carl Gustaf subsequently expanded throughout the U.S. special operations forces community and, more recently, the recoilless rifles have begun to make their way to conventional Army and Marine Corps units, according to the Drive.
+The last weapon has been in use worldwide for decades, but it only came to the U.S. military in the late 1980s when the Rangers adopted them.
+The use of the Carl Gustaf subsequently expanded throughout the U.S. special operations forces community, and, more recently, the recoilless rifles have begun to make their way to conventional Army and Marine Corps units, according to the Drive.

-Despite the Rangers are not considered as the Tier 1 operators, they often fight alongside Navy SEALs or Delta Force operators.
+Although the Rangers are not considered the Tier 1 operators, they often fight alongside Navy SEALs or Delta Force operators.
 They also took part in the last year’s raid, when the target was Abu Bakr al-Baghdadi, notorious ISIS leader.
-After a short firefight, the terrorist leader triggered his suicide vest killing himself alongside his two children.
+After a short firefight, the terrorist leader triggered his suicide vest, killing himself alongside his two children.